Explicit Universal Bounds for Cumulants via Moments: Introduction

+The same method extends to multivariate joint cumulants with the same coefficients.
+We also prove non-attainment whenever the corresponding coefficient is positive, apart from the identity in the centered variance case $n=2$; for symmetric odd orders the coefficient is zero and the cumulant vanishes identically.
+Finally, we illustrate the bounds through an application to standardized cumulants of independent sums.

 These bounds are assumption-free beyond the existence of the moment itself.
 While our work focuses on what a single moment can reveal about the corresponding cumulant, the fundamental question of how the entire sequence of moments characterizes a distribution is the subject of the classical moment problem.
-Extensive work has been done to determine conditions for moment determinacy for various classes of distributions \cite{kleiber2013multivariate,lin2002moment,stoyanov2013counterexamples}.
-In particular, Stoyanov and coauthors have developed a rich toolbox of checkable criteria based on Krein’s condition and Stieltjes classes \cite{stoyanov2000krein,stoyanov2004stieltjes} and on the growth of moments and products of random variables \cite{stoyanov2015moment,stoyanov2020new}.
-Here, rather than aiming at moment determinacy itself, we use the combinatorial structure of the moment–cumulant formula to derive explicit bounds on individual cumulants from a single absolute moment.
+Extensive work has been done to determine conditions for moment determinacy based on the asymptotic growth of moments \cite{kleiber2013multivariate,lin2002moment,stoyanov2013counterexamples,stoyanov2020new}.
+Here, rather than aiming at global moment determinacy, we use the combinatorial structure of the moment--cumulant formula to derive explicit bounds on individual cumulants using only a single absolute moment.

-These constants are explicit and easy to compute.
-Furthermore, we demonstrate that this framework extends naturally to multivariate joint cumulants, preserving the same coefficients.
-We conclude by proving that while these bounds are strict (not attainable by non-degenerate distributions), they are efficient enough to provide concrete, non-asymptotic constants for Edgeworth expansions and Bernstein-type concentration inequalities.

-\paragraph{Organization.} \Cref{sec:prelim} recalls the necessary combinatorial definitions and the partition formula. \Cref{sec:main_bounds} presents the main theorems for raw, centered, and symmetric cases.
-In \Cref{sec:coefficient_analysis}, we use generating functions to derive the exact form and asymptotic behavior of the coefficients. \Cref{sec:converse} discusses the impossibility of a reverse bound.
-The multivariate extension is provided in \Cref{sec:multivariate}, followed by an analysis of the strictness of the bounds in \Cref{sec:strict}.
-Finally, \Cref{sec:applications} demonstrates the utility of our bounds by applying them to the analyticity of cumulant generating functions and deriving explicit concentration inequalities.
+\paragraph{Organization.} \Cref{sec:prelim} recalls the moment--cumulant formula and the basic product estimate. \Cref{sec:main_bounds} states the raw, centered, and symmetric bounds. \Cref{sec:coefficient_analysis} analyzes the corresponding coefficients by generating functions. \Cref{sec:converse} discusses the absence of any reverse inequality depending only on a single moment.
+The multivariate extension appears in \Cref{sec:multivariate}. \Cref{sec:strict} proves non-attainment and compares the symmetric rate with a unit-circle benchmark. \Cref{sec:applications} contains an application to standardized cumulants of independent sums.